 Harry lay shaking in his bed, still feeling the after effects of the Cruciatus curse, searing every inch of his body.
 Nothing like that had ever happened before, but now it was clear that the nightmares were back.

-‘I’m fine Marc, forget it,’ Harry said in a muffled voice, running a hand across his forehead and pulling it away quickly again when he felt the white-hot burning emanating from his scar.
+‘I’m fine Marc, forget it,’ Harry said in a muffled voice, running a hand across his forehead and pulling it away quickly when he felt the heat emanating from his scar.
 ‘Go back to bed.’

-‘But you were flailing your arms and legs and then curling into a ball, and finally you shouted.
+‘But you were flailing about and shouting!
 It’s a wonder only I woke up.’

 ‘I said forget it!’
 Harry snapped, swinging his legs out of bed and pulling himself up on one of the posts.
 ‘It was just a nightmare, alright.
 Now go to bed, I’ll see you in the morning.’

-Harry padded across the dormitory, checking to make sure he had not woken the others before slipping into the washroom and closing the door behind him.
-Candles high above him flickered on as soon as he entered the room, and cast an eerie yellow glow onto his surroundings.
-He stepped up to the gold sink and turned the cold water on, splashing several handfuls onto his face then checked his reflection in the mirror.
+Harry turned his back on Marc and padded across the dormitory, checking to make sure he had not woken the others before slipping into the toilet and closing the door behind him.
+Candles high above him flickered on as soon as he entered the room, and cast a warm yellow glow on his surroundings.
+He took a few calming breaths and splashed several handfuls of cold water onto his face then checked his reflection in the mirror.

 He saw the bright red lightning bolt scar on his forehead stare back at him, but something else caught his attention.
 Tiny flecks of dark green were disappearing into the emerald that usually stood in its place, as though being sucked back.
 Why had his eyes been dark green?
-He hadn’t willed the change through metamorphmagi, so what could have done it?
+He hadn’t willed the change.
 Harry decided that this was actually the least of his problems at the moment and that it could be sorted out later.

 Voldemort had someone after him as usual, but now he was after Cornelius Fudge and Dumbledore, the one person he had once feared.
-Harry had to tell Dumbledore about the dream as soon as possible, but how could he explain without letting on that he hadn’t been practicing Occlumency.
-Then there was the tiny detail that he, Harry Potter, had cast the Cruciatus curse, one of the unforgivables, for which he would be thrown directly into Azkaban.
+Harry had to tell the headmaster about the dream as soon as possible, but how could he explain without letting on that he hadn’t been practicing Occlumency.
+Then there was the tiny detail that he, Harry Potter, had cast the Cruciatus curse, one of the Unforgivables.
 He couldn’t tell that to the headmaster.
 No.

-Harry took another deep breath and decided that perhaps the dream was simply Voldemort playing with his mind the way he had last year.
-If he waited a little longer and practiced clearing his mind harder it might all turn out alright.
-If he had another dream like it, then he would speak to Dumbledore, but not until then.
+Harry took another deep breath and decided to wait a little longer and practice clearing his mind harder before going to Dumbledore.
+If he had another dream like it, then he would speak to the head of the Order, but not until then.

 He ran down the corridors not taking notice of anything around him and almost ran right through the fat friar at the top of the entrance hall staircase.
 He tried to catch his breath as he strolled through the huge doors into the silent Great Hall and watched as all of the students heads turned to stare at him.

-She sat back down and started to speak with professor Black, who today Harry saw, was wearing very expensive looking robes in peacock blue, reminding him very much of Gilderoy Lockhart.
+She sat back down and began a conversation with Professor Black, who today Harry saw, wore very expensive looking robes in peacock blue, reminding him very much of Gilderoy Lockhart.